807 Naval Air Squadron: Sea Hawk (1954-1955)

+Scimitar (1958-1962)

+807 Squadron was the second operational unit to receive the Scimitar F.1 and re-formed at RNAS Lossiemouth (HMS Fulmar), Moray, on 1 October 1958, under the command of Lieutenant Commander K.A.
+Leppard, RN.
+The Supermarine Scimitar was the first swept-wing, single-seat fighter introduced by the FAA, signifying a major milestone as the first aircraft in the FAA to reach supersonic speeds.
+Furthermore, it was the first aircraft used by the FAA that had the ability to carry an atomic bomb.

+The squadron engaged in an exercise from 16 to 18 October, despite having only four Scimitars in service at that time.
+Throughout the rest of 1959, the squadron primarily operated from their home base, although they conducted detachments to RAF West Freugh, Dumfries and Galloway, from 27 to 29 January and from 7 to 9 July, as well as to RNAS Yeovilton (HMS Heron), Somerset, from 9 to 12 of June.
+Additionally, they participated in flying displays at RNAS Culdrose (HMS Seahawk), Cornwall, on 25 June and took part in the annual SBAC event at Farnborough, Hampshire, from 2 to 15 of September.

 Aerobatic displays

-In September 1959 the squadron performed in front of thousands of spectators at Farnborough Airshow with a display of formation aerobatics.
-The naval aviators began their display with a six stream takeoff to form a four aircraft aerobatic team and two soloists.
+In September 1959 the squadron performed in front of thousands of spectators at that years Farnborough Airshow with a display of formation aerobatics.
+The naval aviators began their display with a six stream take-off to form a four aircraft aerobatic team and two soloists.
 One of the singletons performed a target banner pick up using an extension fitted to its deck arrestor hook.
 Meanwhile, the four aircraft formation returned for a transonic pass at 700 mph followed by a short aerobatic display devised by Keith Leppard.

 Included in this sequence was what the Naval commentator described as an 'original manoeuvre', a fast pass in open box formation with a rapid individual roll by each Supermarine Scimitar; the Twinkle Roll was created.
 The two singletons touched down from the left and immediately folded their wings whilst one aircraft from the other four detached and approached from the right, landing head on between them.